kaliop-uk/websummercamp2016/readme.md

 - the source code of an eZPublish 5 website installation, based on the 'ezdemo' look and feel.
 The kernel version in use is netgen/ezpublish-kernel:14.12

+It should reasonably run on any platform where Docker is available.

+## Getting started (on the Summercamp VM)

 **IMPORTANT**